lambdaclass/zksync_local_stack/README.md

     E --> |Compressed block| B
 ```

-ZKSync full stack covers a set of tools designed facilitate the interaction with the complete development cycle in the zkSync Layer-2 blockchain.
+The `zkSync` stack covers a set of tools designed to facilitate the interaction with the complete development cycle on the zkSync Layer-2 blockchain.

-The stack mainly consist of:
+The stack consists of:
 - [Dockerized L1 node and a zkSync L2 node](https://github.com/matter-labs/zksync-era)
 - [Block explorer](https://github.com/matter-labs/block-explorer#%EF%B8%8F-setting-up-env-variables)
-- Prometheus + Grafana setup for observability.
+- A Prometheus + Grafana setup for observability.
 - [Prover with CPU and GPU support](https://github.com/matter-labs/zksync-era/tree/main/prover)

 ## Starting the stack